splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

               password: "<password>"
               databases: "[{name: '<database name>'}]"

 #.
-Restart the collector with the following command:
+Restart the Collector with the following command:

    .. code-block:: shell